 It is not possible to get over your insecurities until you identify what is causing them.
-Take an in-depth look at your life, dig into your past, and figure out what is bringing sorrow to your romantic life.
-Is it your previous relationship or childhood experience, or bad dating history?
-Once you know the reason, you may know the right way to tackle it.
+Take an in-depth look at your life, dig into your past, and figure out what is negatively impacting your romantic life.
+Is it your previous relationship, or childhood experience, or bad dating history?
+Once you pinpoint the reasons, you can identify the best ways to tackle them.

 2. Be independent and maintain your self-esteem

 It is essential to be content within to reflect it on the outside.
 Even when you are in a relationship, you must give preference to yourself.
 Learn to feel good about yourself.
 Take steps towards self-improvement and you’ll begin to notice changes from within.
 The happier you are, the better you will envision the world and your relationship.
 You could read books, get a spa, spend time with your friends, and do anything that brings a smile to your face.
 And soon, you could notice your insecurities disappearing.

 Keep your past issues aside from your present life.
 If your partner says they have a meeting and will be late today, then accept it instead of overthinking and assuming that they are lying.
 When you assume or imagine things, you are taking a step further towards damaging your relationship.
 Accept them as they are.
 If you find that your partner has given you legitimate reasons to distrust them, then talk it out with them.
 But be careful not to base your opinions on hurts or disappointments from past relationships.

 If you think your partner should live up to your expectations and that your relationship should always go your way, you are probably acting on your insecurities and damaging the relationship.
 A healthy and loving relationship does not involve controlling the partner or the bond but moves at a pace that both the partners are comfortable with.
 Trying to control would only be a bump in the road on your journey together.

 5. Trust your partner and give them their space